jeremy-rifkin/cpptrace/README.md

 For other ways to use the library, such as through package managers, a system-wide installation, or on a platform without internet access see [How to Include The Library](#how-to-include-the-library) below.

-# FAQ

-## What about C++23 `<stacktrace>`?

-Some day C++23's `<stacktrace>` will be ubiquitous.
-And maybe one day the msvc implementation will be acceptable.
-The original motivation for cpptrace was to support projects using older C++ standards and as the library has grown its functionality has extended beyond the standard library's implementation.

-Cpptrace provides functionality beyond what the standard library provides and what implementations provide, such as:
-- Walking inlined function calls
-- Providing a lightweight interface for "raw traces"
-- Resolving function parameter types
-- Providing traced exception objects
-- Providing an API for signal-safe stacktrace generation
-- Providing a way to retrieve stack traces from arbitrary exceptions, not just special cpptrace traced exception objects.
-This is a feature coming to C++26, but cpptrace provides a solution for C++11.

-## What does cpptrace have over other C++ stacktrace libraries?

-Other C++ stacktrace libraries, such as boost stacktrace and backward-cpp, fall short when it comes to portability and ease of use.
-In testing, I found neither to provide adaquate coverage of various environments.
-Even when they can be made to work in an environment they require manual configuration from the end-user, possibly requiring manual installation of third-party dependencies.
-This is a highly undesirable burden to impose on users, especially when it is for a software package which just provides diagnostics as opposed to core functionality.
-Additionally, cpptrace provides support for resolving inlined calls by default for DWARF symbols (boost does not do this, backward-cpp can do this but only for some back-ends), better support for resolving full function signatures, and nicer API, among other features.

 # Prerequisites